abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 All cyclic groups that have the same number of elements (or that are of the *same order*) are isomorphic to each other (careful readers might notice that we haven't yet defined what a group isomorphisms are, even more careful readers might already have an idea about what it is).

- For example, the group of rotations of the triangle is isomorphic to the natural numbers under the addition with modulo $3$.
+ For example, the group of rotations of the triangle is isomorphic to the group of integers under the addition with modulo $3$.

 ![The group of numbers under addition](../03_monoid/symmetry_modular.svg)